mediacloud/newsscribe-ansible/README.md

 Run molecule test (create four node ES cluster)
 (must be run as root, or maybe a user in the docker group).

-The only red output you should see are three
-<span style="color:red">WARNING</span> messages for unused test steps
-at the start, and repeated at the end of the run.
+The only red output you should see are three WARNING messages for unused test steps at the start, and repeated at the end of the run.

 ### es-install.sh